 These are the terms and conditions for attending a course, workshop or using the studio space at Seven Limes Pottery.
-Seven Limes Pottery (the “Company” or “7LP”) is a trading name of Seven Limes Pottery Ltd (company number 14893562), located at it’s registered address Unit 5, The Windrush Millenium Centre, 70 Alexandra Road, Manchester, M16 7WD.
+Seven Limes Pottery (the “Company” or “7LP”) is a trading name of Seven Limes Pottery Ltd (company number 14893562), located at it’s registered address Unit 5, The Windrush Millennium Centre, 70 Alexandra Road, Manchester, M16 7WD.
 In becoming a student or user of the studio you agree to all the terms and conditions below.
 If you don’t agree to the terms and conditions of using the studio and/or being part of a course or workshop then you must not purchase services from us or attend the studio.
 If you purchase a course or service from us as a gift, then the recipient(s) must also agree to all the terms and conditions.

 Places on courses are not reserved until payment is made.

 For cancellations 21 days or more prior to the start of a course or workshop a full refund will be offered (minus £5 admin fee per person).
-For cancellations of any courses between 20 and 14 days prior to the start of a course or workshop, a 50% refund of the total fees paid will be offered (minus £5 admin fee), unless the place can be filled/resold by us, in which case a full refund will be offered (minus £5 admin fee).
+For cancellations of any courses between 20 and 14 days prior to the start of a course or workshop, a 50% refund of the total fees paid will be offered (minus £5 admin fee per person), unless the place can be filled/resold by 7LP, in which case a full refund will be offered (minus £5 admin fee per person).

 No refunds will be made under 14 days prior to the start of a course or workshop unless the place can be filled/resold by us (minus £20 admin fee).
 This, of course, is not guaranteed.
 You may find someone you know who would pay to take your place or offer it to a friend for free.

 No refunds will be made once a course has started.